A Pentagon mystery: Why was Defense Secretary Lloyd Austin's hospital stay kept secret for days?

 In addition, the administration, particularly Austin, has been at the forefront of the effort to supply weapons and training to Ukraine, and he's also been communicating frequently with the Israelis on their war against Hamas.

-___ Associated Press writers Lisa Mascaro, Tara Copp and Farnoush Amiri contributed to this report.
+___ Associated Press writers Colleen Long, Lisa Mascaro, Tara Copp and Farnoush Amiri contributed to this report.